macs30123-s24/final-project-online_abortion_discourse/README.md

 ### Submission Data

-Because the submission dataset was a relatively modest size (64 MB ZST, 1 million data points), I was able to use Google Colab to extract any submission that had the word ‘abortion’ in the title.
+Because the submission dataset was a relatively modest size (64 MB ZST, approximately 1 million data points), I was able to use Google Colab to extract any submission that had the word ‘abortion’ in the title.
 My decision to use Colab for the smaller of the two files mainly stemmed from the fact that I lacked any prior experience working with ZST files.
 I thought that it would be better to familiarize myself with what the dataset contained before jumping into PySpark.
 However, I learned later that the two environments were significantly different, and that this approach ultimately presented more challenges than necessary.

 <img src="https://github.com/macs30123-s24/final-project-online_abortion_discourse/blob/main/visualizations/posts_about_abortion.png" alt="Percentage of Posts With Abortion in The Title" width="600" />